Skip to content

 Async Dispatch

-By default, Spring GraphQL uses async dispatch for handling HTTP GraphQL Requests when using WebMVC.
+By default, Spring for GraphQL uses async dispatch for handling HTTP GraphQL Requests when using WebMVC.
 In this DGS Framework we have turned off this behavior by default to preserve existing functionality, since it requires existing code to be async aware.
 This implies servlet filters, tests etc. need to be also async aware.
 You can turn on async behavior by setting the dgs.graphql.spring.webmvc.asyncdispatch.enabled to true.

-It is worth noting that with the Spring GraphQL integration, your MockMVC test set up does need to be updated.
+It is worth noting that with the Spring for GraphQL integration, your MockMVC test set up does need to be updated.
 Since web request processing is now based on async dispatching mechanism, we now require explicit handling for this in the test setup.

 Modifying Response headers